A Quick Guide on How to Get to Munich [2026] + Travel Tips

 Car rental in Munich

 Car rental in Munich is a very popular option among tourists.
-And although a car is not very useful for getting around the city, this option is almost ideal for trips around the Bavaria region.
+It is a convenient way of how to get to Munich.
+Besides, a car is very useful for getting around the city, plus this option is almost ideal for trips around the Bavaria region.
 Arriving in Munich, many travelers continue their journey throughout the whole Bavaria region, and there can be found a lot of interesting destinations here, including:

 Public transport is often not enough to see some of these destinations, and then car rental comes to the rescue.